We support faculty in ensuring students with disabilities can achieve their goals.

 - Complete a Supervised Testing Administration request form for each quiz, exam or test you give.
 This form allows you to indicate the time, date and length of the test and to list any materials that will be allowed during the exam.

-- Forward the quiz, exam or test to the Center for Educational Access via email or interoffice mail or drop it off at AC 139 at least two days prior to the test.
+- Forward the quiz, exam or test to the Office of Disability and Access Services via email or interoffice mail or drop it off at AC 139 at least two days prior to the test.

 - Please work with us to support our efforts of scheduling the accommodated quiz, exam or test as close to the date that it will be administered to the rest of the class to ensure the student with a disability isn’t given an advantage of extra preparation time over his or her peers.

 - You determine, via the Supervised Testing Administration request form, how you want the test returned to you.
-The Center for Educational Access will either deliver the completed test to you directly or will keep it locked in an envelope for you to pick up from the center.
+The Office of Disability and Access Services will either deliver the completed test to you directly or will keep it locked in an envelope for you to pick up from the center.
 The center will not allow a student to deliver a test; this helps maintain the test’s integrity and supports the academic honesty policy of the University.

 - If a student with a disability needs to reschedule an exam due to the disability or due to another unforeseen circumstance, the student must contact and receive confirmation from you (via email) that he or she is granted permission to reschedule.
 You have the right to deny this request.